MileHacker Logo

 Warm & Cold Weather Attire

-Summer's heat and humidity demand lightweight attire.
-Winters are mild but require insulating layers for comfort, particularly at night.
+Summer's high heat and humidity demand lightweight attire.
+Winters are mild but require insulating layers for comfort, especially in the evenings.

 Summer & Winter Considerations